matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-wastes.md

 - **Behavior-Driven Development** aligns developers, testers, and product on shared expectations.
 - **Continuous Delivery** embeds testing throughout the pipeline, catching issues early.
 - **Clean Code** practices — readability, modularity, testability — reduce the defect rate over time.
-- **DevOps** promotes shared responsibility for quality: _“You build it, you run it.”_
+- **DevOps** promotes shared responsibility for quality: “You build it, you run it.”

 ### Evidence

+This waste is a direct measure of the **Change Failure Rate** and impacts **Time to Restore Service**.
 DORA’s data shows that teams that build quality in through automation and shared ownership see lower failure rates and faster recovery — proving that speed and quality rise together.

 ## 8. Unused Talent